yeasy/learning_pickleball/en/01_background.md

 In 2017, the first international pickleball tournament was held in Madrid, Spain.
 To honor the sport’s origins, the tournament’s trophy was named the "Bainbridge Cup."
 The event has since been hosted in Spain (2017), Italy (2018), Germany (2019), the U.S. (2021), and India (2022).

 Meanwhile, professional tournaments have been emerging rapidly.
-The Professional Pickleball Association (PPA) was established in 2017, followed by the Association of Pickleball Professionals (APP) in 2019 and Major League Pickleball (MLP) in 2021.
+The Professional Pickleball Association (PPA) was established in 2017, followed by APP, now the Association of Pickleball Players (formerly Association of Pickleball Professionals), and Major League Pickleball (MLP) in 2021.
 These organizations have attracted numerous professional athletes and investors, including sports icons like LeBron James and Tom Brady, who have invested in pickleball clubs.

 In 2018, the World Pickleball Federation (WPF) was officially established, aiming to further promote the sport globally.